Semi-convection in rotating spherical shells: flows, layers and dynamos: Governing equations of thermocompositional convection

 such that $\delta(1-\Delta R) = 1$ and $\delta(1) = 0$.

 To approximate the effect of convective regions above and below the domain, we fix the temperature and composition on the boundaries.
 The different temperatures and compositions above and below are accounted for by the background fields $T_0$ and $C_0$, so the perturbation fields are set to zero.
-The velocity obeys a no-flux condition on the boundaries:
+The velocity obeys stress free, no penetration conditions on the boundaries:

+For the magnetic field, we adopt an insulating boundary condition on the outer sphere.
+In practice, this means that the toroidal component of $\bm{b}$ is set to zero, and the poloidal component matches a potential field outside \citep[see][]{christensen2015numerical}.
+We assume that the volume within the inner sphere is electrically conducting, as suggested by \citet{debras2019new}, so solve \eqref{eqn:bequation} in this region with $\bm{u}(r<R_i)=\bm{0}$.
+Both $\bm{b}$ and $\partial\bm{b}/\partial r$ are continuous at both boundaries.